Automattic/jetpack/docs/CONTRIBUTING.md

 ## Translate the plugin

-If you speak a foreign language, you can help translate Jetpack into your own language. [here is how.](/docs/translations.md)
+If you speak a foreign language, you can help translate Jetpack into your own language.
+[Here is how.](/docs/translations.md)

 ## License